fbrionesgtz/Expenses/README.md

 # Description

-This project will hel the user manage his/her expenses.
+This project will help the user manage his/her expenses.
 It will allow them to add, delete, and update their expenses.
 The user will also have the ability to filter their expenses by year.

 # Technologies